Which is the best and most effective sander? There are many options out there, and newbies may be confused about which sander to go with.

 You may use the finest sheet of sandpaper, but you are guaranteed some unsightly sanding marks on your work.
 That is why belt sanders are popularly used to smoothen rough lumber before undergoing further sanding.

-As if that’s not enough a disadvantage:
+As if that’s not enough of a disadvantage:

 Belt sanders are too loud to work with; manufacturers and experienced woodworkers recommend using ear protection, especially if you intend to use the machine for long hours.